Pfingstkirche

 Nearby Attractions

-• East Side Gallery: A stretch of the Berlin Wall adorned with murals by artists from around the world.
-This open-air gallery showcases powerful messages of freedom and unity.
+1. East Side Gallery: This open-air gallery features a long stretch of the Berlin Wall adorned with murals created by artists from around the world.
+It serves as both a historical monument and a canvas for artistic expression.

 Insider Tips